Planning Your Stay Abroad

 The Basics

-• ECTS: depending on duration of stay (24 weeks= 10ECTS; 12 weeks=5ECTS, other lengths of stay calculated accordingly).
-In order to receive ECTS points, you must be matriculated during your stay abroad and have a stay abroad agreement signed by the department's International Coordinator (IC).
+• In order to receive ECTS points, you must be matriculated during your stay abroad and have a stay abroad agreement signed by Dr. Nicole Nyffenegger.

-• University courses: a maximum of 30 ECTS can be accredited in addition to the stay abroad points.
-Please make sure to get the IC’s agreement before you leave.
+• University Courses: students studying abroad can have a maximum of 30 ECTS accredited in addition to the stay abroad points.
+Please make sure to get the International Coordinator’s agreement before you leave.

-• Splitting the stay abroad: The 6 months stay can be done in max.
-3 parts, the 3 months stay in max.
-2 parts.
+• Splitting the Stay Abroad: the 6 months stay can be done in maximum 3 parts, the 3 months stay in maximum 2 parts.
 Each part requires its own agreement sheet.
 All documentation remains with the students until completion of the full requirement.

 • Waivers: waivers or partial waivers are possible for students who have done a stay abroad, no more than 2 years prior to beginning their studies, which fulfils the usual requirements concerning duration and workload.
-To request a waiver, please write a formal letter including all necessary documentation, addressed to the IC.
+To request a waiver, please write a formal letter including all necessary documentation, addressed to the Dr. Nicole Nyffenegger.

-Planning your stay abroad takes time, and there are deadlines, so please do start early.
-The reports and the checklists will help.
-Once your plans are fairly concrete and you have read all the information on this site, please see the International Coordinator (IC) Dr Nicole Nyffenegger (D 208) during her walk-in consultation hours (which means just that: you just walk in during these hours, no appointment necessary!) and bring along the Stay Abroad - Agreement Sheet (docx), already filled in to the best of your knowledge.
+Once your plans are fairly concrete and you have read all the information on this site, please see the International Coordinator Dr. Nicole Nyffenegger (D 208) during her walk-in consultation hours and bring along the Stay Abroad - Agreement Sheet (ideally already filled in).
+For walk-in consultation hours, no appointment is necessary (i.e. you just walk in during the set hours).

-In order to get your studies abroad acknowledged, you need to fill in the Stay Abroad-Agreement Sheet and have it signed by the International Coordinator before you leave.
-Use the checklists to make sure you follow all the required steps.
+In order to get your studies abroad acknowledged, you must fill in the Stay Abroad Agreement Sheet and have it signed by the Dr. Nicole Nyffenegger before you leave.
+Use the checklists (for both study and work) to make sure you follow all the required steps.

 The Department of English currently has agreements with these universities: